-Under the Rules of Handicapping, you should submit your scores the day you play for two reasons:
+Under the Rules of Handicapping, you should post your scores the day you play for two reasons:

-1. Daily Revisions – Each time you submit a score, that score will be factored into the calculation of your Handicap Index for use the very next day.
+1. Daily Revisions – Each time you post a score, that score will be factored into the calculation of your Handicap Index for use the very next day.

 2. Playing Conditions Calculation – It uses scores submitted each day to determine any adjustment for abnormal playing conditions.

 By posting scores the day you play, you ensure that your Handicap Index will be a responsive and up-to-date indicator of your ability.
 No excuses anymore, please be sure to post all your scores in a timely fashion!

 8. I was only able to play 12 holes before darkness prevented me from playing the rest of the round.
 Can I still post a score for handicap purposes if I don’t play a full 9-hole or 18-hole round?

 In that situation, you would disregard the scores made on holes 10 through 12 and submit a nine-hole score.

 For a nine-hole score to be acceptable, you must play at least seven holes.
 To submit an 18-hole score, you must play a minimum of 14 holes.

 9. There’s a golfer in my league who always tends to play well during net competitions and wins often.
 Are there provisions in place to ensure that everyone is playing on a fair level?